ngrok/ngrok-docs/docs/integrations/consul/k8s.md

   ```

 :::note
-- Hashicorp's docs also mention the annotation `consul.hashicorp.com/transparent-proxy-exclude-inbound-ports`.
+- HashiCorp's docs also mention the annotation `consul.hashicorp.com/transparent-proxy-exclude-inbound-ports`.
 This is not applicable to the ngrok Ingress Controller as we create an outbound connection for Ingress rather than exposing ports.
 - The `--set-string` flag allows the pod annotation to escape the `.` character in the annotation name while ensuring the value `true` is a boolean and not a string.
-- In a production environment, or anywhere you wish to use Infrastructure as Code and source control your Helm configurations, you can setup your credentials following this [guide](https://github.com/ngrok/kubernetes-ingress-controller/blob/main/docs/deployment-guide/credentials.md).
+- In a production environment, or anywhere you wish to use Infrastructure as Code and source control your Helm configurations, you can set up your credentials following this [guide](https://github.com/ngrok/kubernetes-ingress-controller/blob/main/docs/deployment-guide/credentials.md).
 :::

 5. Verify the ngrok Ingress Controller is installed and all its pods are healthy